Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 (fill in here )

->The development team must implement unit tests for all methods, except for methods that implement Input/Output operations.
+>Unit tests for all methods, except for methods that implement Input/Output operations were implemented by the development team.

+>Coverage report was generated using the JaCoCo plugin.

 ## Performance